Curriculum Provision at Willowbrook Primary School

 At Willowbrook we teach these skills through daily class reading, weekly guided sessions, and a structured individual reading scheme which caters for all abilities.
 We encourage and support the need for all children to read every night.
 It is essential for them to develop as writers.

-Children rapidly begin to read in our Foundation class by following a programme called 'Letters and Sounds'.
+Children rapidly begin to read in our Foundation class by following a phonics programme called 'Little Wandle'.
 To ensure that our children are reading books that are relevant and enjoyable for their ability, we use a variety of different schemes including big cat phonics, project X, Tree tops in fact, songbirds and Rigby star.
 We also use a Salford reading test to assess children’s reading and comprehension age.

 Writing -The programmes of study for writing at key stages 1 and 2 are constructed similarly to those for reading: